White and blue painted Galapagos small ship Evolution floats next to popular site Kicker Rock a tan volcanic cone that reaches up from the ocean.

 Evolution Galapagos Cruises

 For most travelers, the Galapagos is a once-in-a-lifetime trip, and a Galapagos cruise aboard the Evolution offers one of the finest cruise experiences available.
-At nearly 200 feet and only 32 guests, the Evolution is a spacious and luxurious yacht with a high crew-to-passenger ratio, qualifying her for our curated list of Galapagos luxury cruises.
+At nearly 200 feet and only 32 guests, the Evolution is a spacious and service-oriented yacht with a high crew-to-passenger ratio.
 She has all the modern amenities and loving attention to detail in her design, yet retains the adventurous atmosphere and charm of a Roaring Twenties small boat.
 The carefully selected professional and friendly naturalists aboard Evolution are the most knowledgeable in the region, with an average of 15 years of experience guiding on the Islands.

 Evolution operates two 8-day Galapagos cruise itineraries, which can be combined to create an all-encompassing 15-day cruise.
 Look for special family departures with Kids Club activities like stargazing and movie nights, plus child-oriented guides, making Evolution a great choice among our Galapagos family cruises.
 We look forward to having you join us for the trip of a lifetime!
 Call today to inquire about a specific Galapagos Evolution itinerary or to learn more about Galapagos Evolution small ship cruises.